pivotal-anz/ci-ultimate/UsingConcourse.md

         args: ["Hello, world!"]
 ```

 The `say-hello` task is defined using the `config` sub-element instead of a YAML file.
-Hence this flow requires no resources.
+Moreover this flow requires no input or output resources.

-As a result, this flow appears in the Web GUI as a single grey box which doesn't look like a flow at all (since it has no input or output resources).
+As a result, this flow appears in the Web GUI as a single grey box which doesn't look like a flow at all (since it has no input or output).

 Whilst this is a nice simple first example, it is not typical and, personally, I found it more confusing than helpful.